 If you are thinking about taking a pharmaceutical or over the counter laxative, consult a pharmacist or your doctor or midwife first to make sure you choose a safe laxative for pregnancy.

-Pregnancy Side Effect #3 – Leg Cramps
+Side Effects During Pregnancy Tip #3 – Leg Cramps

 Cramps during pregnancy are usually experienced in the thighs, calves or feet and they usually consists of a sharp pain followed by an aching pain.
 Cramps are most common in the third trimester and are mostly experienced at night, causing you to wake.